Natural ice skating in the Netherlands: where to go and what to bring

 Let’s not waste any more time!
 Here are 5 ice rinks that we recommend:

-2. Ice* Amsterdam: open till the start of February each year, this ice skating rink on Museumplein is a great place to meet up with friends and family and enjoy an excellent ice experience.
+2. Ijsbaan Rembrandtplein: open till the start of January each year, this ice skating rink on the Rembrandtplein is a great place to meet up with friends and family and enjoy an excellent ice experience.

 3. Schaatshaal Leiden: an ice skating rink in the cosy city of Leiden.
 There is an inner track and an outer track of about 220 meters.
-This rink provides ice skating lessons and hot a hot cup of chocomel! ☕️.
+This rink provides ice skating lessons and a hot cup of chocomel! ☕️

 4. Ijsbaan Haarlem: this ice rink in Haarlem is excellent for the new skater and for those diehards out there (respect).
 It’s open till late March.

 5. Schaatsbaan Rotterdam: this ice rink in Rotterdam is one to put on your priority list!
-Many ice skating activities are possible for both youngsters and adults.
+Many ice skating activities are possible for both youngsters and adults, and there’s even a silent disco on ice.

 Dutch food to eat after ice skating